 Moreover, in only two weeks, the adult fungus gnat emerges and repeats the cycle.
 Although adults only live for about a week, it’s easy to see how 200 eggs per adult can quickly become an infestation.

 On the other hand, as annoying as these insects are, the adult fungus gnat does not pose harm to either animals or humans.
 They do not bite or carry diseases.
 But, if their numbers grow too large, the larvae will begin to feed on the fine root hairs of your plant.
-This will damage the plant, especially young plants.
+This will damage the plant, especially young plants and trees.

 Fungus gnats are also known to carry a pathogen that infects the roots of seedlings, called ‘damping off,’ and causes young roots to weaken and die, killing the young plants.
 Also, in houseplants, fungus gnat damage can be seen in a slowing down of the plant’s growth and lower leaves turning yellow and dropping off.